docQodly/docs/docs/studio/design-webforms/components/textinput.md

                 -  UPPERCASE : Converts all characters to uppercase.<br/>
                 -  lowercase : Converts all characters to lowercase.<br/>
                 -  Capitalize : Capitalizes the first letter of the text.<br/>
-                -  Capitalize Each Word : Capitalizes the first letter of each word in the text.<br/>
+                -  Capitalize Each Word : Capitalizes the first letter of each word.<br/>
         </Column.Item>
         <Column.Item width="40%">
             <img alt="explorer" src={require('./img/textInput_InputFomat_Text.png').default} style={{borderRadius: '6px'}} />